 |@BeforeSuite||Any such method will get called before any of the suites runs from the test.|

 |@AfterSuite||Any such method will stay its execution until all other methods in the current test suite get executed.|

 |@Factory||You use it to execute any specific group of test cases with different values.
 It returns an array of test class objects as the <Object[ ]>.|

 |@Listeners||You can use them with the test classes for the logging function.|

-There are many benefits of using the annotations in the project.
+There are many benefits of using TestNG annotations in a project.

-We hope you could use the above information in your TestNG projects.
+We hope you can use the above information in your TestNG projects.